GoogleChrome/web.dev/src/site/content/en/accessible/use-semantic-html/index.md

 ---
-page_type: guide
+layout: post
 title: Use semantic HTML for easy keyboard wins
 author: robdodson
+date: 2018-11-18
 description: |
   By using the correct semantic HTML elements you may be able to meet most or all of your keyboard access needs.
 That means less time fiddling with tabindex, and more happy users!
 web_lighthouse: N/A
-web_updated_on: 2018-12-06
-web_published_on: 2018-11-18
-wf_blink_components: Blink>Accessibility
 ---

-# Use semantic HTML for easy keyboard wins

 By using the correct semantic HTML elements you may be able to meet most or all of your keyboard access needs.
 That means less time fiddling with `tabindex`,